PlymouthPsychology/fab-controller/README.rst

 2. Open the Terminal app (in the /Applications/Utilities folder).

-3. If you don't already have pip_ installed, type
+3. If you don't already have pip_ installed, type ``sudo easy_install pip``

 .. _pip: https://pypi.python.org/pypi/pip

-    ``sudo easy_install pip``

-  And then to install the software:

-    ``pip install fab-controller``
+  And then to install the software: ``pip install fab-controller``

-4. To start using the FAB device, type the command:
+4. To start using the FAB device, type the command: ``fab``

-``fab``

-If all is well this will show a few initialisation messages, and then open a web browser window with the interface to the device.
+If all is well this will open a web browser window with the interface to the device.

 On Windows